Recently, a meeting with a prospective client led to an interesting conversion about the value of a web design and a website.

-I've started to ask similar questions with all new prospects, and surprisingly I've yet to meet anyone that really has a firm grasp of the value of a website visitor.
+Since that initial conversation, I've started to ask similar questions with all new prospects.
+Surprisingly, I've yet to meet anyone that really has a firm grasp of the value of a website visitor.
 Most business owners know the value of a customer, but I doubt very few have taken the time to figure out some additional key data as it relates to their web presence.

 - Average Lifetime Value (LTV) of a Customer